edamla/mediterraneanagency/_books/2021-09-01-good-actions-great-deeds.md

 In the work; ‘The Virtue of Faith’, ‘The Virtue of Saying La ilaha illallah’, ‘The Virtue of Prayer’, ‘The Virtue of the Community’, ‘The Virtue of Saying
-Amen’, ‘The Night of Power and the Fast of Shaw- wal’, ‘The Virtue of Giving Charity’, ‘Zakat, Hajj and Sacrifice Issues such as ‘The Virtue’, ‘The Virtue of the Surahs’ are mentioned with verses and hadiths.
+Amen’, ‘The Night of Power and the Fast of Shawwal’, ‘The Virtue of Giving Charity’, ‘Zakat, Hajj and Sacrifice Issues such as ‘The Virtue’, ‘The Virtue of the Surahs’ are mentioned with verses and hadiths.
 “I am as my servant thinks about me.
 When my servant remembers me, I am with him.
-If he re- members me from within, I will remem-ber him in a better (and virtuous) congrega-tion than them.
+If he remembers me from within, I will remem-ber him in a better (and virtuous) congrega-tion than them.
 If he approaches me an inch, I will approach him a cubit.
 If he approaches me one cubit, I approach